amoraschi/mineflayer-elytrafly/README.md

 *Experimental* | The bot will attempt to go near the position by flying (doesn't pathfind, just looks straight at the position and flies there, needs an open space)

-The flying speed is proportional to the distance to the goal, but once it gets near, it slows down, and slowly descends to the ground
+If `proportionalSpeed` is set to `true`, the flying speed is proportional to the distance to the goal, but once it gets near, it slows down, and slowly descends to the ground

 ---